nonprofittechy/hotdocs-googlesheets/README.md

 I used a HotDocs text template to convert the existing overlay answer file into a CSV file that could be imported into Google Sheets.

 ## What's included in this example
 This repository has the Google Apps Script file and the HTML "sidebar".
-It also has a sample of the CSV text template, which is pretty straightforward.
+It also has a sample of the CSV text template I used to get data out of the existing overlay answer file.